-We provide 5 years of financial support.
+The PhD program provide 5 years of financial support.
 We also try to provide support for our sixth year students and beyond though we cannot guarantee such support.
-In addition to covering tuition, providing a stipend, and covering health insurance, we provide additional funds for books, computer equipment, and conference travel expenses.
+In addition to covering tuition, providing a stipend, and covering Stanford's health insurance, we provide additional funds for books, computer equipment, and conference travel expenses.
 Some of the financial support is provided through requiring you to teach; however, our teaching requirement is quite low and we believe that this is a significant advantage of our program.

 Additional support, such as advances, medical and emergency grants for Grad Students are available through the Financial Aid Office:

 The University has created the following programs specifically for graduate students dealing with challenging financial situations.